TechnicJelle/BlueMapWebAddons/watermark/README.md

 [←Back](..)

 # Watermark
-If you want to add a watermark to your map, you've come to the right place!
+If you want to add a clickable watermark to your map, you've come to the right place!

 Here's an example watermark image of the BlueMap logo:
 ![image](https://github.com/TechnicJelle/BlueMapWebScripts/assets/22576047/43885800-3c06-4ce0-95d0-c195fe726922)